Salt print from wet collodion negative

 Image: 15.5 x 13.5 cm (6 1/8 x 5 5/16 in.); Mounted: 47 x 30.6 cm (18 1/2 x 12 1/16 in.); Matted: 50.8 x 40.6 cm (20 x 16 in.)

 John L. Severance Fund 1999.22

 The genre of equestrian portraiture dates back to classical antiquity, but translating it to photography was tricky because of the long exposures required by the early processes.
-Nadar’s example evokes conventions of studio portraiture, employing a large painted backdrop to disguise the actual location, which was probably outdoors.
-In the slightly earlier work below, the uniformed rider appears to be guarding the gate.
-Comparing the prints provides an opportunity to contrast the graininess and softness of the earlier salted paper process with its successor, the more finely detailed albumen print made from a glass-plate negative.
+Some examples by Nadar evoke conventions of studio portraiture, such as employing a large painted backdrop to disguise the actual locations, which were probably outdoors.
+In this slightly earlier photograph, there is no such artifice.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email firstname.lastname@example.org.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.